WASH: Adaptive capacity for climate resilience

-Planning approaches
+Approaches for planning and implementation

 National WASH plans and monitoring

 UN-Water carries out the Global Analysis and Assessment of Sanitation and Drinking-Water (GLAAS) initiative.
 This work examines the "extent to which countries develop and implement national policies and plans for WASH, conduct regular monitoring, regulate and take corrective action as needed, and coordinate these parallel processes with sufficient financial resources and support from strong national institutions."

 Many countries' WASH plans are not supported by the necessary financial and human resources.
 This hinders their implementation and intended outcomes for WASH service delivery.

 As of 2022, it is becoming more common for countries to include "climate change preparedness approaches" in their national WASH plans.
 Preparedness in this context means working on mitigation, adaptation and resilience of WASH systems.
 Still, most national policies on WASH services do not set out how to address climate risks and how to increase the resilience of infrastructure and management.

-Gender mainstreaming
+Women's empowerment

+There has been a growing understanding of the role of gender in development in recent decades (often called gender mainstreaming).
+Women's empowerment plays an important role in reducing gender disparities and related adverse outcomes across all sectors, including the WASH sector.
+Women's empowerment is particularly crucial in WASH, as prevalent social norms assign the majority of water collection roles to women in many developing countries.
+Empowerment is largely described in the literature as both a process by which WASH services could be improved as well as the result of improved WASH services.

+The Empowerment in WASH Index (EWI) was developed in 2019 to guide WASH practitioners in measuring and monitoring gender outcomes, empowerment, and inclusivity in WASH-related interventions.
+National indices and tools also exist to capture changes in gender disparities at the national level: Gender Empowerment Measure (GEM), Gender Inequality Index (GII), and Gender Development Index (GDI).

+A scoping review of the literature found five key interrelated dimensions of empowerment in the WASH sector: